- Anywhere we find petroleum, we’re looking at an area that was under the ocean millions of years ago.

 - While pipes are the most efficient way to move petroleum around, they can leak and spray into the environment.

-- When offshore drilling rigs in the middle of the ocean experience a failure releasing crude oil directly into the ocean.
+- When offshore drilling rigs in the middle of the ocean experience a failure, they release crude oil directly into the ocean.

-- In 2010, the Deepwater Horizon rig exploded and sank, breaking off the pipe over a mile below the waves releasing over 134 million gallons of oil until it was plugged 45 days later.
+- In 2010, the Deepwater Horizon rig exploded and sank, breaking off the main pipe over a mile below the waves.
+134 million gallons of oil devastated the Gulf region of the US until it was plugged 45 days later.

 - Along with leaks from offshore rigs, oil tankers can leak into the ocean when their hull is punctured in an accident.